Type

 As names of properties and variables may not be of numeric type

-but must be a string, casting an array
+but must be a string, casting an array with

-keys did lead to inaccessible – because
+integer keys did lead to inaccessible – because

 technically invalidly named – properties in earlier versions of PHP.

-The behavior has been changed and integer
+The behavior has been changed and integer keys are now

-get casted to string for casts from array
+get casted to string for casts from array to

-and from string
+object and from string to

-when objects get casted to
+integer when objects get casted to

-Given that a property named '0'
+Given that a property named '0' barely makes sense

 and previously was inaccessible, this change of behaviour should not